-On the following pages, you will find the reading assignments required for each of the English courses offered in the 2020-2021 school year.
+On the following pages, you will find the reading assignments required for each of the English courses offered in the 2021-2022 school year.
 We will begin the school year with an exploration of these readings.
 The first assignments will also be rooted in your summer reading.
 As you read, please consult the discussion questions included on this sheet.
-(Incoming seniors, please note that your reading assignments are dependent upon your first semester class.
+(Incoming seniors, please note that your reading assignments depend on your first semester class.
 If you are unsure which English class you are taking first semester, please consult your schedule, or read all of the assignments.)